brown-band/website/pages/scripts/1993-1994/fall/cornell.md

 :sd[Cello Choir plays Stars and Stripes Forever.]

 As most of you probably know by now, the Brown Bookstore completed major renovations this past summer.
 The Bookstore is offering many new products for sale.
 Among other items, the Bookstore now carries University Hall trading cards.
-You can collect all your favorites and trade with your friends - "I’ll give you a President Gregorian for a Dean Blumstein!"
-The Bookstore is also offering for sale special limited edition "My parents spent $100,000 to send me to Brown and all I got was this shirt" t-shirts.
+You can collect all your favorites and trade with your friends - “I’ll give you a President Gregorian for a Dean Blumstein!”
+The Bookstore is also offering for sale special limited edition “My parents spent $100,000 to send me to Brown and all I got was this shirt” t-shirts.
 The Bookstore has generously offered to donate a percentage of the profits to the Capital Campaign.

 Please rise now and join us - for real this time - , as the Band and the Cello Choir, together for the first time, honor Brown and play the Alma Mater.